 In the last couple of years, we have found more staff taking up the offer.
 This is driven by increased awareness of the climate crisis, particularly the impact of aviation on the environment.
 Take-up has also been influenced by and the increased ease of planning rail journeys across Europe, using sites like raileurope.co.uk (formerly loco2) and the www.Seat61.com.

-Recent holidays that have been taken without flying are; a trip to Amsterdam which switched from plane to train, a long weekend skiing which switched from plane to car and two trips to the South of France, one which switched from plane to car, one to train.
+Before the pandemic, the holidays that have been taken without flying are; a trip to Amsterdam which switched from plane to train, a long weekend skiing which switched from plane to (electric) car and two trips to the South of France, one which switched from plane to car, one to train.
 The combined amount of carbon saved is shown below.

 - Bristol – Nice – family of 3 = 1.5 tonnes

 - Bristol – Nice – family of 4 = 2.0 tonnes